axa-ch-webhub-cloud/pattern-library/README.md

 Do you love **Vue**?
 Here a helpfull link for you: https://alligator.io/vuejs/vue-integrate-web-components/

-## Adding your first Pattern Library component:
-Super easy: Read the specs and then just execute `npm run new`.
-Follow the instruction on the CLI.

 ## Main NPM commands:

 * To build to dist folder, simply run `npm run build`